-&lt;sup>1 For healthy individuals, the Sodium intake from water is not important, because a much greater intake of Sodium takes place from salt in the diet.
+- 1 The recommended upper limit for Manganese is based on staining of the laundry.
+Manganese is an essential nutrient, and toxicity is not expected from levels which would be encountered in drinking water. - 2 For healthy individuals, the Sodium intake from water is not important, because a much greater intake of Sodium takes place from salt in the diet.
 However, Sodium levels above the recommended upper limit may be a concern to individuals on a Sodium-restricted diet.